-It is noted that under Condition 5.2.2 it is provided that <<5.2.2 None of the covenants in Condition 5.1 (Covenants - Covenants by the Issuer) shall prohibit the Issuer from (i) carrying out any activity which is incidental to maintaining its corporate existence and complying with laws and regulations applicable to or (ii) performing its obligations under the Previous Transaction Documents in accordance with their terms.>>.
+It is also noted that under Condition 5.2.2 it is provided that <<None of the covenants in Condition 5.1 (Covenants - Covenants by the Issuer) shall prohibit the Issuer from (i) carrying out any activity which is incidental to maintaining its corporate existence and complying with laws and regulations applicable to (including, for avoidance of doubts, the EU Securitisation Regulation) or (ii) performing its obligations under the Previous Transaction Documents in accordance with their terms, provided that any such activity and/or performance of obligations shall not jeopardise the STS status of the Securitisation.>>.
+On this basis, no encumbrances from Previous Transactions are expected too.